Find Your School and Bus Routes Using E-Link

 - Snow Routes/ Emergency Transportation Information

 New students are not required to register with Transportation to ride a school bus.
-However, parents should make sure their school has their current address and phone number on file.
+Instead, parents should make sure their school has their current address and phone number on file through the RSVP Process or by contacting the school.